Lindsey Graham tears into Erdogan in tense White House meeting

 Congressional aides said that the White House wanted Erdogan to hear directly from the senators about their concerns.
 It was described as a “good cop, bad cop” scenario, where Trump played the part of the “neutral” cop, while senators got into it with Erdogan.
 One aide said that “Graham was the worst cop of all.”

-The details of the Oval Office meeting were first reported by Axios, which said Erdogan pulled out his iPad to show the senators a propaganda video depicting the Kurds as terrorists.
+The details of the Oval Office meeting were first reported by Axios.
+Fox News has confirmed Erdogan pulled out his iPad to show the senators a propaganda video depicting the Kurds as terrorists.

 TRUMP VOWS NEW UKRAINE TRANSCRIPT RELEASE IN POST-IMPEACHMENT HEARING PRESS CONFERENCE